-For more information about Jasper or if you would like to meet him in his foster home, please call Joan at 651-705-6264.
+For more information about Amelie or if you would like to meet her in her foster home, please call Joan at 651-705-6264.

 Your message has been sent to Feline Rescue, Inc..

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.